The Cost of Cures: What Does Zolgensma Teach Us About the Use of Cost-Effectiveness Assessments?

 Key: CADTH – Canadian Agency for Drugs and Technologies in Health; GBA – Federal Joint Committee; HAS – Haute Autorité de Santé; IQWiG – Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen); NICE – National Institute for Health and Care Excellence; PBAC – Pharmaceutical Benefits Advisory Committee; pCODR – pan-Canadian Oncology Drug Review; TC – Transparency Committee (Commission de la Transparence, CT); TLV – Dental and Pharmaceutical Benefits Agency (Tandvårds-Läkemedelförmånsverket).

 Although SPINRAZA, a competitor to ZOLGENSMA, was approved in Europe in 2017, the National Institute for Health and Care Excellence (NICE) did not recommend its use through the National Health Service (NHS) in England until 2019 after reaching a price agreement at a discounted rate.
 ZOLGENSMA has not been approved by the European Medicines Agency or evaluated by HTA agencies outside of the US, but many key opinion leaders believe it will confront similar pricing and reimbursement discussions.
-Additionally, experts believe that ZOLGENSMA will likely be available to only the most severely affected patients.
 Thus, CEAs will likely play an important role in making reimbursement decisions for high-cost gene therapies.

 Challenges in the Use of CEAs for Gene Therapies